Movement for clock

 Brass, silvered brass, iron, steel, and oak

 Acc.
 No. 1964-56,B

-Brass arched dial with seconds dial centered in arch with Arabic numerals (5-60) and a star-shaped cut-out in center.
-Below to the right and left are two smaller dials: at right is strike-silent dial with foliate engraving; at left is dial with Arabic numerals (5-60) for pendulum regulation; Below, large chapter ring with Roman hour numerals interspersed by half-hour fleur-de-lis marks.
+One piece brass arched dial measuring 12 1/8” W x 18” H with seconds dial centered in arch with Arabic numerals (5-60) and a recessed 12-pointed star in center.
+Below to the right and left are two smaller dials: at right is strike-silent dial with foliate engraving; at left is dial with Arabic numerals (5-60) for pendulum regulation; below, large chapter ring with Roman hour numerals interspersed by half-hour fleur-de-lis marks.
 Minute divisions in outer circumference of chapter ring with Arabic numerals.
 All dials silvered, with black numerals and matted brass centers.
 In center of chapter ring is segmented triangular aperture: upper part with engraving "WM/ Scafe/LONDON"; lower part with annual calendar and equation of time table dial; both engraved on silvered surface.
 Cast spandrels missing.
-Brass works; eight-day, weight-driven mechanism, with crown wheel escapement.
-Hour strike on single bell; rack and snail striking mechanism.

 Label:Some London clockmakers produced extremely complicated clocks.
 William Scafe, who was master of the London Clockmaker’s Company in 1749, created this elegant clock, for which

 • the large center dial indicates the hours and minutes

 • the left small dial can be manipulated to regulate the speed of the pendulum